ERC20-Builders-Hub-Development/ERC20/README.md

 - 🧰 Helper contracts and custom tools
 - 🧪 Experimental or research-based smart contracts
 - ⚙️ Extensions for integrations or interoperability

+### `/main/code/tools/`
+> Blockchain development tools and utility contracts designed to support the **ERC20 Builders** ecosystem.
+These are used for simplifying workflows, testing, or interacting with contracts more efficiently.
+- 🧰 Blockchain-specific development tools
+- 🛠️ Chain utilities and deployment helpers
+- 🔧 Additional smart contract modules for testing, simulation, or automation

+---

+### `/main/code/logs/`
+> Internal update logs stored on-chain to document progress and development milestones **before official releases**.
+Serves as a transparent changelog for contributors.
+- 🧾 Pre-release development logs
+- 📅 Time-stamped contract updates
+- 📢 Contributor-based update tracking for ecosystem transparency

 ---